jmettraux/aachen/src/caf__class.md

 The ~~factor~~ for computing the weave points (WP) of a `Caster` is the best of the `INT`, `WIS`, or `CHA` modifier.

-# _or_ Mix two Classes
+# _or a_ Mix _of_ two Classes

 `Fighter`, `Dabster`, and `Caster` are meant to cover a wide range of characters, but sometimes more granularity is required.
-A mix has its own level progression table, but the player has to choose between the class talents.
+A mix has its own level progression table, but the player has to choose between the class talents or halves of them.

 For example, a `Fighter-Caster` has to choose between the class talents of the `Fighter` and of the `Caster`.
 The player can chose `VERY SWERVING` and `VERY INTRICATE`, or he could split the talents and take `VERY INTRICATE`, `SWERVING` and `FIRM` (1 very equals 2 non-very talents).